Robindiddams/go-webos/README.md

 - [ ] use json.RawMessage for partial decoding of messages instead of github.com/mitchellh/mapstructure
 - [ ] maybe switch to easyjson
 - [ ] use standard go errors

+## Long term goals

+I would ideally like to have this on par with [PyWebOSTV](https://github.com/supersaiyanmode/PyWebOSTV) as far as features.

 See [examples](examples/) for usage.